-How many times have you heard teachers talking about phonics and speech-language pathologists talking about phonemes — and both groups talking about phonological awareness?
+How many times have you heard teachers talking about phonics and speech-language pathologists talking about phonemes?
+Then, both groups start talking about phonological awareness?
 This has happened so frequently that sometimes they get muddied up in my brain.
+I want to help all of us understand these important terms.
 Here are the definitions and differences between the terms:

 - Rhyming (similar word endings)